Federal Ribbon

 Is it wheelchair accessible?

-The Federal Ribbon is designed to be accessible, but it is recommended to confirm specific accessibility details on the official website.
+The Federal Ribbon is designed to be accessible, but it’s best to check specific areas for accessibility features.

 Can I buy tickets online?